How should I start learning Chinese?

 chris

-March 19, 2011, 04:41 AMI've commented from time to time before that my approach has been to plough through as many lessons as quickly as possible which has certainly been successful on some measures.
+March 19, 2011 at 04:41 AMI've commented from time to time before that my approach has been to plough through as many lessons as quickly as possible which has certainly been successful on some measures.
 The downside of course is that I never consolidate/review the lesson content once I've ticked it as 'studied'.
 I purely rely on the repetition/review built into the lessons themselves by CPod.
 I'm now realising I need to tweak this strategy since I'm starting to frustrate myself with all those grammar patterns and vocab that I know I've "studied" before but just can't immediately recollect when I need them!

 Just for reference - Intermediate is the highest level of Cpod lesson that I do at present.
 On average I spend about 1-1.5hrs on an Intermediate lesson in total (includes listening to the lesson, writing out all the dialogue, vocab, expansion sentences and doing the exercises, as well as skimming the comments).
 I've "studied" 154 of the 330 or so in total, but am still hopelessly lost in UI lessons when I do occasionally dip my toe in!